-The difference between the Modified Internal Rate of Return (MIRR) and the Internal Rate of Return (IRR) is that, in its calculation, the MIRR considers the initial cost of the investment and also the interest received on the reinvestment of cash, whereas the IRR does not consider these.Further information on the Modified Internal Rate of Return can be found on the Wikipedia MIRR page
+The difference between the Modified Internal Rate of Return (MIRR) and the Internal Rate of Return (IRR) is that the MIRR considers the initial cost of the investment and also the interest received on the reinvestment of cash, whereas the IRR does not.Further information is provided on the Wikipedia MIRR page

 The Excel MIRR function returns the Modified Internal Rate of Return for a supplied series of periodic cash flows (ie. a set of values, which includes an initial investment value and a series of net income values).

-Where the arguments are listed in the table below :
+Where the function arguments are provided in the table below:

 In the spreadsheet below, the cashflow for an investment is shown in cells B2 - B7.
 The initial investment of $100 is shown in cell B2 and the net income over 5 periods is shown in cells B3 - B7.

-Further information and examples of the Excel Mirr function can be found on the Microsoft Office website.
+Further information and examples of the Excel Mirr function are provided on the Microsoft Office website.